GLB-BDS-AI-BDSW/.github/pull_request_template.md

 Please link to the HowTo document on Confluence for cross-testing.

+## Functional test results (if any)

+link to the job related to the workflow functionnal test if relevant

 ## Comments (Optional)

 Please include any information that may be useful for understanding, testing, or reviewing the feature or its implementation.